Traumagenic neurodevelopmental model of psychosis: Overview

 The central hypothesis of the TN model suggests that for some individuals experiencing psychosis, heightened sensitivity to stress may be mediated by childhood trauma.
 Alterations in increased stress reactivity are expected to manifest as dysregulation of physiological mechanisms responsible for maintaining adaptive stress responses (i.e., allostasis).
 This is supported by evidence of analogous irregularities in stress reactivity among individuals diagnosed with schizophrenia and children who have experienced trauma.
-More specifically, both individuals diagnosed with schizophrenia and traumatized children exhibit hyperresponsivity of the hypothalamic-adrenal-pituitary (HPA) axis, which when activated results in a concomitant hormone cascade that regulates the physiological stress response.
+More specifically, both individuals diagnosed with schizophrenia and traumatized children exhibit hyperresponsivity of the hypothalamic-pituitary-adrenal (HPA) axis, which when activated results in a concomitant hormone cascade that regulates the physiological stress response.

 In addition to abnormal endocrine stress responses, neurotransmitter abnormalities are also observed among both individuals experiencing psychosis and those with a history of childhood trauma.
 For example, alterations are observed in dopamine (DA) and serotonin (5-HT) receptor expression, in addition to increased catecholamine (epinephrine, norepinephrine and DA) synthesis.
 Further, many similarities in structural brain changes are also observed among these groups (e.g., hippocampal damage, enlarged ventricles, cerebral atrophy and asymmetry).